MicrosoftDocs/WindowsCommunityToolkitDocs/docs/helpers/AttachedShadows.md

 > **Platform APIs:** [`BlurRadiusDropShadowAnimation`](/dotnet.api/microsoft.toolkit.uwp.ui.animations.blurradiusdropshadowanimation), [`ColorDropShadowAnimation`](/dotnet.api/microsoft.toolkit.uwp.ui.animations.colordropshadowanimation), [`OffsetDropShadowAnimation`](/dotnet.api/microsoft.toolkit.uwp.ui.animations.offsetdropshadowanimation), [`OpacityDropShadowAnimation`](/dotnet.api/microsoft.toolkit.uwp.ui.animations.opacitydropshadowanimation)

 > [!NOTE]
-> `AttachedCardShadow` has better support for animations which involve translation of the element with the shadow.
+> `AttachedCardShadow` has better support for animations which involve translation of the element along with the shadow.
 If animating an `AttachedDropShadow` it is best to only animate the shadow itself vs. moving the element it is attached to.
 This can cause the shadow and element to be desynchronized.

 > [!div class="nextstepaction"]
 > [Try it in the sample app](uwpct://animations?sample=shadow%20animations)